 - Will you need approval from the historic district?

 2. Have a Plan

 The father of motivational speaking, Zig Ziglar says, “If you aim at nothing, you’ll hit it every time.”
 Having a plan is crucial to your renovation’s success.
-And your plan should be in place before you touch the first tool.
+And, your plan should be in place before you touch the first tool.
 Don’t make it up as you go along.
 Working without a plan ensures your project will take twice as long and cost three times as much!
-And make sure you are as specific as possible in your plan.
-Includes dates and as much detail as you can think of.
+And, make sure you are as specific as possible in your plan.
+Include dates and as much detail as you can think of.

 3. Make a Budget

 A budget is you telling your money what to do.
-And if you don’t tell it what to do it will boss you around big time.
+If you don’t tell it what to do, it will boss you around big time.
 In every renovation there are places to splurge and places to save.
-As a part of your plan decide ahead of time how you will spend your money.
+As a part of your plan, decide ahead of time how you will spend your money.
 Once you’ve decided on the final number, stick to it no matter what!
 It helps me to create an incentive yourself.
 For example, if you come in under budget promise to spend the remaining money on a vacation.
 If you go over, maybe no more eating out for a month or two.
 Whatever it is make sure it is realistic.